linuxboot/book/src/intro.md

 Security

 * Move “Ring 0” bootloaders to “Ring 3”
-* Pxeboot and diskboot do parsing and other logic in userspace
+* Pxeboot and diskboot do parsing and other logic in user-space
 * Go provides memory safety and type safety
   * A buggy parser cannot easily affect other programs
 * Kernel security patches can apply to firmware